ankitg28/ankitg28-BrainyBytes_Storytelling_for_Smart_Learning/README.md

 - The chatbot will handle queries related to academic concepts across various subjects such as Sciences, Tech, History, Arts, and more.
 - It will provide concise definitions followed by simple stories to explain the concepts.

+## Prompt Patterns Used

+**Persona Pattern:**
+- The AI is defined as an "educational assistant" to ensure consistent, role-specific responses.

+**Template Pattern:**
+- The AI follows a structured format: first providing a short definition, then generating a simple story to explain the concept clearly and memorably.

 ## Application Development

 - **Frontend:** Streamlit